Construction Budget Management (Stop the Overruns)

 Here is how to build one that actually works.

 Start with accurate, current cost data.
 Material prices move constantly.
 Labor rates change with the market.
 If you are building budgets based on what things cost last year, you are starting in a hole.
 Your estimating tool should pull from current pricing and let you adjust based on your actual supplier costs and labor rates.
+If you are shopping for tools, our guide to the best construction estimating software covers the top options.

 Break it down by cost code.
 High-level budgets that lump everything into a few big categories are almost useless for tracking purposes.
 You need line-item detail.
 Break your budget into cost codes that match how you actually spend money: concrete, framing lumber, rough electrical materials, plumbing labor, equipment rental, and so on.
 The more granular your budget, the easier it is to spot problems.